26 Nov How long does heroin detox take?

 The body and brain become used to heroin pretty quickly.
 This is why withdrawal symptoms appear when you stop taking the drug.
 Withdrawal symptoms can range from mild to severe and it is not recommended that detox at home.

 At a medical detox facility, you detox under the supervision of addiction specialists who can make it easier to go through withdrawal.
 They may prescribe safe medications to treat withdrawal symptoms.
-Symptoms often begins in 6 to 12 hours after the last dose.
+Symptoms often begin in 6 to 12 hours after the last dose.

 Heroin withdrawal symptoms include –